WICG/paymentlink/security-privacy-questionnaire.md

 > 11. Do features in this specification allow an origin some measure of control over
 >      a user agent's native UI?

 Possibly.
-When a valid payment link is detected and the user has enabling this type of payment link by enrolling with their wallet, the user agent may present an UI to the user, allowing them to choose their preferred payment method or confirm the transaction.
+When a valid payment link is detected and the user has enabled this type of payment link by enrolling with their wallet, the user agent may present an UI to the user, allowing them to choose their preferred payment method and confirm the transaction.
 In this sense, the origin indirectly triggers the display of this UI by providing the payment link.

 > 12. What temporary identifiers do the features in this specification create or
 >      expose to the web?